StargazingNeko/DisRipper/README.md

-﻿# DisEmoteRipper
+﻿# DisRipper

-This project is just another Discord Emote/Sticker stealer.
+This project is just another Discord Emote/Sticker stealer, possibly soundboards in the future too.

 Why?
 Cause fuck Discord, thats why.
 Emotes and stickers should be free.